 10. New Balance Performance Waist Pack

 What we like: This is a belt designed with practicality in mind.
-It’s basically a big storage pouch that’s durable, water resistant and colorful.
-It’s a good choice to take on long walks or hikes.
+It’s basically a big storage pouch that’s durable, water-resistant, and colorful.
+It’s an excellent choice to take on long walks or hikes.
 And the multiple pockets mean you can isolate your phone from your keys and prevent scratches.

-Flaws: If you start running with it it’s going to flop around some.
-So it’s best for taking on walks and when traveling.
+Flaws: If you start running with it, it’s going to flop around some.
+So it’s best for walks and when traveling.